-1. Why would someone need an API to make coffee?
-Why is ordering coffee via "human-to-human" or "human-to-machine" interfaces inconvenient?
-Why have a "machine-to-machine" interface?
+1. Why would someone need an API to make a coffee?
+Why ordering a coffee via "human-to-human" or "human-to-machine" interfaces is inconvenient, why have a "machine-to-machine" interface?

 - Possibly, we're solving awareness and selection problems?
 To provide humans with full knowledge of what options they have right now and right here. - Possibly, we're optimizing waiting times?
 To save the time people waste while waiting for their beverages. - Possibly, we're reducing the number of errors?
 To help people get exactly what they wanted to order, stop losing information in imprecise conversational communication, or in dealing with unfamiliar coffee machine interfaces?